'Tis the season ♫ to get nothing under a Will... but there’s hope – let us help you with a claim

 “But just as the High Court attended closely to the precise terms of the legislation in Easterbrook, so this Court is constrained by the terms of the Succession Act 1981.
 Easterbrook is not determinative of this matter, because it concerned materially different legislation, and because it did not lay down any general principle which is determinative of the present application notwithstanding the statutory differences.”
 “The proper construction of the Queensland legislation must condemn the respondent’s application.
 So does well-established appellate and first-instance authority in this State.
 Most of those decisions were given in the context of the High Court decision on which the respondent now depends.
 The basis on which it was distinguished is compelling.”
 “Those considerations aside, there is in the end the common-sensical desirability of preserving the certainty and integrity of an executorial administration regularly completed a long time before the current issues may have been raised.”
 “But that said, it is the proper construction of the Act, as confirmed in previous unassailable decisions of this Court, which determines the fate of this application, and for reasons previously traversed, that means the respondent’s s 41 application must fail.”

 We therefore draw the inference that should any litigation be commenced outside of the limitation period in the State of Queensland and where the estate is administered, it is (in all probability) unlikely to succeed.
-But this does not mean it won’t success as this in the discretion of the courts and each case is different.
+But this does not mean it won’t succeed as this is in the discretion of the courts and each case is different.

 GETTING A COPY OF THE WILL